acch/XML-to-bootstrap/README.md

 ### Features

-Take a look at the [Demo](http://achim-christ.de/XML-to-bootstrap/) site to learn how generated pages look like.
+Take a look at the [Demo](https://acch.github.io/XML-to-bootstrap/) site to learn how generated pages look like.

 - Produces clean, fast HTML5 code
 - Generates static web pages compatible with any web server
+- Compatible with [Netlify](https://www.netlify.com/) continuous deployment platform
 - Compatible with latest and greatest [Bootstrap](https://getbootstrap.com/) v4
 - Fully themable with custom Bootstrap builds
 - Uses [Schema.org](https://schema.org) microdata to optimize pages for search engines
+- Pre-built Docker images [available](https://hub.docker.com/r/acch/xml-to-bootstrap/) to get startet quickly

 ### Differentiation and limitations

-XML-to-Bootstrap is a static site generator, similar to popular [Jekyll](https://jekyllrb.com/), [Middleman](https://middlemanapp.com/), or [Pelican](http://blog.getpelican.com/).
+XML-to-Bootstrap is a static site generator, similar to popular [Jekyll](https://jekyllrb.com/), [Middleman](https://middlemanapp.com/), or [Hugo](https://gohugo.io/).
 But as opposed to these projects, which provide flexible general purpose tools, XML-to-Bootstrap (currently) focuses on a single, very specific use case.
 It only generates a certain type of web page.
-If you're looking for something more customizable then I strongly suggest to check out Jekyll or [the like](https://www.staticgen.com/).
+If you're looking for something more customizable then I'd strongly suggest to check out Jekyll or [the like](https://www.staticgen.com/).

 ## Installation